-- Carrot baits are readily accepted by rabbits but tend to dehydrate quickly in hotter climates.
+- In NSW, ACT and Victoria, only carrots are used with aerial application. - In WA, one-shot oats are commonly used with aerial application. - Aerial baiting of rabbits is not performed in QLD, NT, SA or TAS. - Carrot baits are readily accepted by rabbits but tend to dry out quickly in hotter climates.
 They must be freshly prepared and used immediately to prevent deterioration.
-Carrots must be of good quality and chopped to a standard size (cubes of about 2cm x 2cm).
-Sieving should be used to remove smaller pieces, ensuring a consistent bait size.
-Carrots can be used in trails or broadcast. - Oats and pellets are less susceptible to drying, and are more readily available, cheaper and easier to store and distribute.
-When using conventional baiting, oats and pellets should only be used in bait trails, NOT broadcast.
+Best results are achieved with good quality carrots that have been chopped to a standard size (cubes of about 2cm x 2cm).
+Sieving can be used to remove smaller pieces, ensuring a consistent bait size. - Oats are less susceptible to drying, and are more readily available, cheaper and easier to store and distribute than carrots.